The National Law Review

 The National Law Review is an American law journal, daily legal news website and legal analysis content-aggregating database.
-In 2020 and 2021, The National Law Review published over 20,000 legal news articles and experienced an uptick in readership averaging 4.3 million readers in both March and April 2020, due to the demand for news regarding the COVID-19 pandemic.

-The site offers hourly legal news updates and analysis of recent court decisions, regulatory changes and legislative actions and includes a combinations of original content and content submitted by various professionals in the legal and business communities.
-The online version of The National Law Review was started as a research tool by a group of corporate attorneys looking to store and classify useful and reputable legal analysis and news they located on the internet.
-The National Law Review has grown to one of the most widely read business law websites in the United States.

-The on-line version contains primarily attorney-authored articles, podcasts, and videos, and specializes in US business law news and analysis.
-Though submissions on regulatory changes and state and federal court rulings, slowed somewhat in 2022, from their peak during the height of the COVID crisis and the turbulence of the Trump Administration to an average of 350 new articles per week.
-The journal specializes in business and commercial issues, such as banking law, financial regulation, tax law, consumer protection and product liability, and intellectual property issues such as copyright, trademark, and patents.
-Other legal fields discussed by the National Law Review include civil procedure, criminal law, environment law, family law, health law, insurance law, property law, and torts.
+Started in 2008 as a research tool, the site offers hourly legal news updates and analysis of recent court decisions, regulatory changes and legislative actions and includes both original content and content submitted by various professionals in the legal and business communities.
+It has become one of the most widely read business law websites in the United States.
+It includes podcasts and videos as well as articles, and specializes in business and commercial issues, including U.S. banking law, financial regulation, tax law, consumer protection and product liability, and intellectual property issues such as copyright, trademark, and patents.
+Other legal fields covered include civil procedure, criminal law, environment law, family law, health law, insurance law, property law, and torts.